-My motto: "Failure will never overtake me if my determination to succed is strong enough"
+My motto: "Failure will never overtake me if my determination to succeed is strong enough"

 Hi.
 My name is Lee Fawcett, and I'm from Middlesbrough.

 Lee is a former Great Britain Wheelchair Basketball player and Great Britain Wheelchair Fencer.
-He is currently the Head coach and player for Newcastle Eagles Wheelchair Basketball Team.
-Lee also is a volunteer and takes up the role as Child Welfare Officer for Cleveland Juniors FC in Middlesbrough.
+He is currently the Head coach and player for Tees Valley Titans Wheelchair Basketball Team.
+Lee is also a volunteer and takes up the role as Child Welfare Officer for Cleveland Juniors FC in Middlesbrough.
 Lee is an Athlete Mentor and he visits schools and businesses helping to motivate and inspire people to achieve.

 Lee was born in Middlesbrough on 8th June 1976.
 Lee was born with scoliosis and when he was 15 years old it was decided he would need an operation to prevent this getting any worse.
 Unfortunately during the operation Lee's spine swelled and cut of the blood supply to his legs leaving him paralysed for life.